 As students have a choice between AS 91220 (scriptwriting) and AS 91214 (group devised).
-The actual number of credits is either 21 or 22.
-(26 credits are listed below).
+The actual number of credits is either 17 or 18.

 Student choice is also available with a directing assessment AS 91221 Direct a scene for drama performance - 4 credits, which could be done in conjunction with the Sheilah Winn Shakespeare festival.

 Students who are interested in the technical side of drama rather than performance can choose from a range of standards to demonstrate and apply their knowledge.
 Some of the credits offered are in technologies like lighting, make-up, costume, set and prop design etc. Please contact the HOD of Drama for more information.

 Thoroughly preparing, rehearsing and then performing/operating equipment before an public audience is a requirement of the course.

 Contributions and Equipment/Stationery

 Refill paper, pens, pencils, a folder for notes, glue etc. Students will be required to attend professional performances; discounted ticket prices will be negotiated with theatres.
 The department will offer a range of viewing experiences throughout the year.
 The course may be supported by professional tutors where applicable and some costs may be associated.
 Drama is an approved subject for University entrance.

 This course is eligible for subject endorsement.

 This course is approved for University Entrance.